kt946/japanese-quiz-mern-app/README.md

 To install Sakura Study on, follow these steps:

-1. Clone the repository.
+1. Clone the repository or download as a ZIP file.
+2. Navigate to the rood directory and open a command-line interface (CLI) in that location.
-2. Install the dependencies in both the client and server directories by running `npm install` at the root directory.
+3. In the CLI at the root directory, install the dependencies in both the client and server directories by running `npm install`.
-3. Create a .env file in the server directory and add the following environment variables:
+4. Create a .env file in the server directory and add the following environment variables:

 ```
 MONGODB_URI